libbyschuknight/tid_til/mistakes_improvements_learnings/2019_03_mistakes_improvements_learning.md

   https://developer.mozilla.org/en-US/docs/Glossary/Scope
   [Understanding JavaScript Scope](https://scotch.io/tutorials/understanding-scope-in-javascript)

-- talked about higher order components in React, in our case we are wrapping a compoenebt with a `div` [Higher-Order Components](https://reactjs.org/docs/higher-order-components.html)
+- talked about higher order components in React, in our case we are wrapping a component with a `div` [Higher-Order Components](https://reactjs.org/docs/higher-order-components.html)
   >A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API, per se.
 They are a pattern that emerges from React’s compositional nature.
   >Concretely, a higher-order component is a function that takes a component and returns a new component.